alljaybly/CloudCost-Guard/Readme.md

 ---

-## 📁 File Structure
+## 📁 Project Structure

 ```
 /
-├── public/
-├── src/
-│   ├── components/         # Reusable React components
+├── components/           # Reusable React components
-│   │   ├── Alerts.tsx      # Real-time budget alerts dashboard
+│   ├── Alerts.tsx        # Real-time budget alerts dashboard
-│   │   ├── CostAnalysis.tsx  # Input form for billing data and API key
+│   ├── CostAnalysis.tsx  # Input form for billing data
+│   ├── ErrorDisplay.tsx  # Component to show errors/warnings
+│   ├── Header.tsx        # Application header and currency selector
+│   ├── LoadingSpinner.tsx# Spinner for loading states
-│   │   └── MetricsDashboard.tsx # Displays AI analysis results and charts
+│   └── MetricsDashboard.tsx# Displays AI analysis results and charts
-│   ├── services/
+├── services/
-│   │   └── geminiService.ts  # Logic for Gemini API calls and demo data
+│   └── geminiService.ts    # Logic for Gemini API calls and demo data
-│   ├── utils/
+├── utils/
-│   │   └── jsonUtils.ts      # Robust JSON parsing and validation
+│   └── currencyUtils.ts  # Currency formatting and constants
-│   ├── App.tsx             # Main application component and state management
+├── App.tsx               # Main application component and state management
-│   ├── constants.ts        # Sample data and constants
+├── constants.ts          # Sample data and constants
-│   └── types.ts            # TypeScript type definitions
+├── types.ts              # TypeScript type definitions
-├── index.html
+├── index.html            # Main HTML entry point
-└── package.json
+└── index.tsx             # React application bootstrap
 ```

 ---

-## 🔧 Core Components

--   **`RealTimeAlerts.tsx`**: A self-contained dashboard for budget monitoring.
-It handles its own state for settings (budget, thresholds) and saves them to `localStorage`.
-The progress circle and alert status update in real-time as the user types.
--   **`CostAnalysis.tsx`**: The main user interaction area where users paste billing data.
-It manages the API key modal and triggers the analysis process.
--   **`ResultsDisplay.tsx`**: A component that takes a complete `AnalysisResult` object and renders the key metrics, actionable recommendations, and the cost breakdown chart.
+## ⚙️ Configuration

+To enable live analysis with the Gemini API, you must configure your API key as an environment variable.

+1.  **Obtain an API Key:** Get your Google Gemini API key from [Google AI Studio](https://aistudio.google.com/app/apikey).
+2.  **Set the Environment Variable:** This application is designed to run in an environment where `process.env.API_KEY` is available.
+When running locally or deploying, ensure this variable is set.
+For example, you can create a `.env` file in the project root:

+    ```
+    API_KEY="YOUR_GEMINI_API_KEY_HERE"
+    ```

+    *Note: The project setup must support loading environment variables (e.g., using Vite, Create React App, or another bundler that handles `.env` files).*

 ---

-## ⚙️ Getting Started

-Follow these steps to get the CloudCost Guard dashboard running on your local machine.

-### Prerequisites

--   Node.js (v18 or later recommended)
--   An npm-compatible package manager (npm, yarn, pnpm)

-### Installation
+## 💻 Running the Application

-1. Clone the repository:
+1.  **Clone the repository:**
     ```sh
     git clone <repository-url>
     cd cloudcost-guard
     ```
-2. Install the dependencies:
+2.  **Install dependencies:**
     ```sh
     npm install
     ```
+3.  **Configure your API key** as described in the [Configuration](#️-configuration) section.
-3. Run the development server:
+4.  **Run the development server:**
     ```sh
     npm run dev
     ```
-    The application will be available at `http://localhost:5173` (or the next available port).
+    The application will now be running on your local machine.

 ---

-## 💻 Usage
+## 💡 How to Use

 The application is divided into two main sections: Real-Time Alerts and AI-Powered Cost Analysis.